-If you’d like to work with Aires, contact him with your project details here.
+If you’d like to work with Aires, contact us and we’ll introduce you personally.

 Let me know what you think about the interview in the comments… any questions I missed, or features I should add?
 If you have any requests for experts or topics, let me know.